About Natural Selections

 Sometimes we get into the weeds on the scientific process, which requires an assessment of all the possible hypotheses that may explain an observable pattern.
 Whatever has become the orthodoxy, the conventional wisdom—especially if it was arrived at rapidly and under cover of darkness—is up for discussion.
 This tension between “settled” wisdom and rigorous challenge is the way that human knowledge progresses, that we become better than we were before.
 We suppress the challenge at our peril.

 Nearly every Tuesday, I post something here.
-I started Natural Selections in the Summer of 2021, and nearly everything has been available for free for the first two years.
-As of August 2023, I’m changing it up a bit.
-Every other week, my Tuesday post will be less structured, an exploration of things that have "caught my eye,” and these posts will be for paying subscribers only.
+I started Natural Selections in the Summer of 2021, and nearly everything has been available for free for the first three years.
+In August 2023, I changed it up a bit.
+Every other week, my Tuesday post was less structured, an exploration of things that have "caught my eye,” and these posts were for paying subscribers only.
 Paid subscribers can also comment on posts, and listen to me read some Tuesday posts in audio format, as well as some other occasional special perks.
+In early 2024, I began republishing my first book, Antipode, chapter by chapter, week by week, so that I could focus on writing my next.
+It’s a strange thing to revisit a time of my life—living and doing research in Madagascar—that seems like so many lifetimes ago.
+Interspersed among the chapters of Antipode are occasional other posts.

 Everyone can engage the world scientifically, despite what you may have been told in school.
 Embracing science is about keeping your eyes and your mind open, and learning to recognize pattern.
 It requires that we leave all possible explanations—hypotheses—for a given observation or trend on the table, and learn to sort the hypotheses based on evidence.
 Science is necessary, but science is also fun.